apiaryio/api-blueprint-rfcs/draft/mson-parameters.md

 [parameter section][] is – similarly to attributes section – an [MSON type declaration][].

-The type being declared inherits from Refract [API Description Namespace][] [Href Variables][] type unless specified otherwise.
-However – if another base type is specified – it has to be of the `Href Variables` type.
+The type being declared should inherits from Refract [API Description Namespace][] [Href Variables][] type unless specified otherwise.
+If another base type is specified – it has to be of the `Href Variables` base type.

 The `Href Variables` base type should be available as a type for us within the [data structures section][].

-For example:
+Example:

 ```apib
 # Resource [/resource/{p}{?q}]